 As many people are weighing their options for affordable, lightweight, and/or transportable kayaks, they have no doubt been confronted by an explosion in the popularity of inflatable kayaks.
 Thinking back on one’s childhood days of riding on the back of an inflatable “Shamu the Whale” pool toy probably doesn’t help when imagining whether inflatable kayaks are a good alternative to traditional kayaks.

 So what’s the real story?
 Are inflatable kayaks any good?
 Are they stable?
 Are they safe?
-Are they durable?
+How durable are they?
 Or are they mostly hot air?
 Keep reading to get all your questions about inflatable kayaks answered!

 Already know everything about inflatable kayaks?
 Bravo, Einstein!
 For everyone else, click on the table of contents below so you can become an Einstein, too.